Why Apple’s AirPower Wireless Charger Is Taking So Long to Make

 A year later, the HomePod was announced in June 2017 for release in December of that year.
 It ended up going on sale this February.

-— With assistance by Debby Wu
+— With assistance by Debby Wu, and Jeran Wittenstein